-BID/OFFER OPENED ON Tuesday, December 20, 2022 (1) BID/OFFER CLOSED ON Thursday, December 22, 2022
+BID/OFFER OPENS ON Tuesday, December 20, 2022 (1) BID/OFFER CLOSES ON Thursday, December 22, 2022 (2)

-The Anchor Investor Bid/Offer Period was one Working Day prior to the Bid/Offer Opening Date, i.e., Monday, December 19, 2022, in accordance with the SEBI ICDR Regulations.
+(1) Our Company, in consultation with the BRLMs, may consider participation by Anchor Investors.
+The Anchor Investor Bid/Offer Period shall be one Working Day prior to the Bid/Offer Opening Date, i.e., Monday, December 19, 2022, in accordance with the SEBI ICDR Regulations.